lkesteloot/unsong/unsong-1.md

 Each of these apparently unrelated forms of history starts deep in the past, but experiences a sudden phase change marked by the letters M-S-S in that order, followed shortly by the establishment of a code of laws.

-So when we find that the Bible begins with the creation of the world, but experiences a  phase change marked by a man named [i]Moses[/i], and then the giving of the Law on Mount Sinai, maybe we should interpret this as being about a little bit more than just one guy<sup>1</sup>.
+So when we find that the Bible begins with the creation of the world, but experiences a phase change marked by a man named [i]Moses[/i], and then the giving of the Law on Mount Sinai, maybe we should interpret this as being about a little bit more than just one guy[^Moses was supported in his mission by his brother [i]Aaron[/i], who is significant among kabbalists for bearing the Shem haMephorash on his forehead.
+Mass is carrried by [i]baryons[/i].
+In mitosis, DNA is helped along by its relative [i]RNA[/i].
+The Mesopotamians were trading partners and allies with their relatives across the Tigris in [i]Iran[/i].
+Massachussetts was ably defended by the New England branch of the Continental Army led by Benedict [i]Arnold[/i].].

 Gebron and Eleazar define kabbalah as “hidden unity made manifest through patterns of symbols”, and this certainly fits the bill.
 There is a hidden unity between the structures of natural history, human history, American history, Biblical history, etc: at an important transition point in each, the symbols MSS make an appearance and lead to the imposition of new laws.
 Anyone who dismisses this as coincidence will soon find the coincidences adding up to an implausible level.

 The kabbalistic perspective is that nothing is a coincidence.
 We believe that the universe is fractal.
 It has a general shape called Adam Kadmon, and each smaller part of it, from the Byzantine Empire to the female reproductive system, is a smaller self-similar copy of that whole.
 Sometimes the copies are distorted, like wildly different artists interpreting the same theme, but they are copies nevertheless.

 For example, consider the objection that Chinese history does not fit the pattern.
 Yes, it starts in the beginningless past and transitions into a more civilized form with the arrival of a lawgiver, but that lawgiver is named Confucius, and there is no M-sound-followed-by-two-S-sounds in his name.
 A sign that the structure has failed?
 No. Confucius gave the laws, but they did not achieve prominence until they were recorded and interpreted by his successor [i]Mencius[/i].
-The narrative and phonological aspects have been split into two closely related people<sup>2</sup>.
+The narrative and phonological aspects have been split into two closely related people[^The R-N word associated with Confucius is clearly “ren”, his concept of benevolence, which plays a preeminent part in his [i]Analects[/i].
+The [i]Analects[/i] themselves are cognate with mass’ complement [i]energy[/i], mitosis’ [i]anaphase[/i], Mesopotamia’s [i]Anunnaki[/i], and Arnold’s [i]Canada[/i] campaign.].

 Other times two separate people in the Bible get merged into a single character.
 Consider Moses and Adam.
 Moses leads the Israelites to freedom, destroys the Egyptian army by crossing the Red Sea, gets the Commandments, and serves as the first leader of the Israelite people.
 Adam transgresses his Heavenly Father’s commandment not to touch a fruit tree.

 But in American history, both these aspects are merged into the person of George Washington.
 It is Washington who leads the Americans to freedom, destroys the British army by crossing the Delaware, gets the Constitution, and serves as the first leader of the American people.
 But it is also Washington who transgresses his father’s command not to touch a fruit tree.
 Further, the Adamic and Washingtonian stories are subtly different: Adam tries to deflect blame (“It was the woman who bade me eat”) but Washington humbly accepts it (“I cannot tell a lie, Father, I cut down the cherry tree”).
-Thus Israel is born fallen, but America is born pure, a “shining city on a hill”<sup>3</sup>.
+Thus Israel is born fallen, but America is born pure, a “shining city on a hill”[^The original “city on a hill” was Jerusalem, with its Temple upon Mt.
+Moriah.
+As per the Bible, King David bought the Temple site for 600 shekels and King Solomon decorated it with 600 talents of gold; King Herod later rebuilt it 600 feet by 600 feet in size.
+The name of America’s capital Washington is followed by “DC”, which is Roman gematria for 600.].

-Here we also see the same division between semantic and phonetic<sup>4</sup> aspects as in the Confucius example: Washington’s successor was named “Adams” and came from [i]Massachussetts[/i].
+Here we also see the same division between semantic and phonetic[^We can analyze the name “George Washington” as follows: “George” means “farmer” in Greek, which is clearly related to the name “Adam” meaning “dirt” in Hebrew; Adam was banished from Eden and sentenced to “till the dirt from which he was made”.
+“Washing” means “to place under water” in English, which mirrors “Moses”, meaning “to draw out of the water” in Hebrew.
+But “washing” also means “to cleanse”, and “ton” means town referring to the polis or state.
+So “George Washington” references similarities with both Adam and Moses, but also contains an additional meaning of “the one who cleanses the state”, ie purifies it from corruption and foreign influences.] aspects as in the Confucius example: Washington’s successor was named “Adams” and came from [i]Massachussetts[/i].
 Note that the Biblical Adam was created beside the Tree of Knowledge, and John Adams was born in Braintree.

 Other correspondences are spread even further afield.
 Moses’ wife was named Zipporah, Hebrew for “female bird”, but her American counterpart doesn’t show up until LBJ.
 It took all the way until the turn of the millennium before America listened to a bush and then got stuck wandering in a desert without an exit strategy.